instructure/qti/README.md

-# Qti Importer
+# Qti Gem

-Qti gem is a Qti 1.2 and 2.x compliant importer.
-It currently handles the following interaction types:
+The Qti gem supports QTI 1.2 and 2.1.
+It currently supports the following interaction types:

   - True/False
   - Multiple Choice